wikibonsai/wikibonsai/docs/USE.md

 So, to get started:

-1. Install the [wikbonsai VSCode extension][wibomd-repo-vscode-wikibonsai] or open up your PKM app of choice.
+1. Install the [wikbonsai VSCode extension][wibomd-repo-vscode-tendr] or open up your PKM app of choice.
 2. Clone a starter [garden bed][wibomd-repo-garden-beds].

 Or...